 The bottom line is simple, sailing in Scotland is a must.

-With most sailing visitors arriving from the south, the passage past the distinctive muffin shaped island of Ailsa Craig marks the entry into the Firth of Clyde.
-As if drawing the curtains back, each mile from here reveals a steady stream of hints as to the size and beauty of this cruising territory.
-And even then, this is just the beginning.
-As you head further north the scenery gets even more dramatic.
+Most sailing visitors arrive from the South and this first into Scotland passage brings you into the Firth of Clyde past the distinctive muffin shaped island of Ailsa Craig, which marks its entrance.
+As if drawing the curtains back, each mile from on in here reveals a steady stream of hints as to the size and beauty of this cruising territory.
+And if you think it will just be more of the same, be assured this is just the beginning; as you head further North the scenery gets ever more dramatic

-The most common first stop in Scotland is on the Firth of Clyde, either at Troon Marina, (convenient for Prestwick airport), or Largs Marina to the north.
+For most people, their first stop in Scotland is on the Firth of Clyde itself, either at Troon Marina, which is convenient for Prestwick airport or Largs Marina to the North.

-Having said that, getting to the fabled west coast will still require a trip west around the Mull of Kintyre unless you can slip through the Crinan Canal (be sure to check against maximum channel dimensions where draft is generally the biggest issue.
-View the Crinan Canal Guide).
-If you can do this, the 9 mile long canal with its 15 locks, and all but two of them manually operated, is a very special trip.
-Most crucially it avoids the need to sail around the Mull of Kintyre and gets you straight into the heart of the Inner Hebrides, but it is also a fantastic and unusual slide through the Scottish countryside.
+Reaching the fabled West Coast still requires a trip West around the Mull of Kintyre (see if you can sail through without that song getting stuck on heavy repeat in your head!) unless your yacht is small enough to slip through the Crinan Canal.
+Make sure you check against the maximum channel dimensions where draft is generally the biggest issue.
+You can get the full picture from the Crinan Canal Guide).
+If you can squeeze through, the nine mile long canal with 15 locks (all but two of them manually operated) offers a very special trip.
+Most crucially it avoids the need to sail around the Mull of Kintyre and gets you straight into the heart of the Inner Hebrides without further ado.
+Obviously, the destination is an end in itself but it is also a fantastic and unusual pleasure to slip slowly past the stunning Scottish countryside on your way.